 Smart contracts solve a number of problems that have plagued traditional contracts, specifically the potential for fraud, censorship, or third-party interference.
 These programmatic contracts are what made Ethereum unique and led it to becoming the second-largest cryptocurrency.

 Cardano and Ethereum are both platforms with smart contract functionality that can be used to develop dApps.
-But the two have significant differences as well, from their market caps to the consensus they use (proof-of-stake vs. proof-of-work, respectively).
+They have several more similarities, too, including that they (now) both utilize proof-of-stake consensus mechanisms.

-Does Cardano or Ethereum have a higher market cap?
+Does Cardano or Ethereum 2.0 have a higher market cap?

-Is Cardano a threat to Ethereum?
+Is Cardano a threat to Ethereum 2.0?

 The outcome will depend upon both how many people begin building on and using these “Ethereum killers,” and how Ethereum manages to solve the issues it currently faces.

-How is Cardano’s platform different from Ethereum’s?
+How is Cardano’s platform different from Ethereum 2.0’s?

 Photo credit: iStock/JLco – Julia Amaral

-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.